-Daily, the decisions are taken by the ACO Nordic Group A/S affiliates' local management following the delegation of authority documents shared with each of them on a formalized basis since 2016, limiting their actions in terms of investments, onboarding and laying off employees, customers and suppliers' negotiations, banking relations and other topics.
+Daily, the decisions are taken by the ACO Nordic Group A/S affiliates' local management following the delegation of authority documents shared with each of them on a formalized basis since 2016, limiting their mance, the outlook on its future evolution actions in terms of investments, onboarding and laying off employees, customers and suppliers' negotiations, banking relations and other topics.
 It is the prerogative of the local management to extend the application of the delegation of authority procedure to their employees.